Eligibility Requirements - To apply for a criminal justice & criminology internship, students must first:

 **Will an intership help me get a job later? - Importance of Attributes in Evaluating Graduates for Hire [infographic]

-Internship planning meeting times
+Internship planning meeting dates

 Spring Internship meeting - October 24, 2017